MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/preview-data.md

 ## Preview a destination

-To preview the destination data of a Eventhouse, Lakehouse, Derived stream or Fabric activator in the eventstream:
+To preview the destination data of an eventhouse, Lakehouse, Derived stream or Fabric activator in the eventstream:

 1. In the main editor canvas, select one of the destination nodes in your eventstream.

 2. In the lower pane, select the **Data preview** tab.

 3. If there's data inside the destination, it appears in the tab.
-For example, the following image shows the preview of an Eventhouse.
+For example, the following image shows the preview of an eventhouse.

    :::image type="content" source="./media/preview-data/preview-data-destination.png" alt-text="Screenshot showing a KQL database destination data preview." lightbox="./media/preview-data/preview-data-destination.png" :::